 1. My computer is all set to be moved.
 Does IT bring it to my new office?

-A. If this is a large office move between buildings, Facilities will usually coordinate the items that need to be moved.
+A. If this is a large office move between buildings, facilities or movers will be hired to coordinate the items that need to be transported.
 Make sure that your items are packed securely and are sitting with the rest of your boxes.
-Facilities will take them to their new location.
+It also helps to label the items with a sticker that says the room location in your new space.
+Facilities or movers will take them to their new location.

 If this is a small office move on the same floor, one of our technicians will be able to assist.
 Remember that these are fragile pieces of machinery so handle them carefully.